arushi-kothari/arushi-kothari.github.io/about.md

 Hello and welcome to my website!

-My name is Arushi Kothari and I am currently a final year student studying commerce at Delhi University.
+My name is Arushi Kothari and I am currently pursuing MBA from NMIMS, Mumbai.

 I have a keen interest in the field of Marketing & Advertising and I use this space to express my ideas and views about different brands, advertisements, books or news articles.